avohns/python-latex-moodle-quiz/README.md

 If you want to use shuffled answers for subquestions inside embedded questions, you have to include another `python` environment below the `quiz` environment inside the TeX document's body to change the questions type directly within the -moodle.xml file (please refer to https://bit.ly/2ZbQnTB for more details on the different types of subquestions).

-Let us suppose our xml file is e.g. `example-moodle.xml`and we have a `MULICHOICE` question, we then need to change each occurence of `MULICHOICE` to `MULTICHOICE_S`, which can be achieved with the following bit of code:
+Let us suppose our xml file is e.g. `example-moodle.xml`and we have a `MULICHOICE` question.
+We then need to change each occurence of `MULICHOICE` to `MULTICHOICE_S`, which can be achieved with the following bit of code:

 ```python
 with open("example-moodle.xml", "rt") as fin: